3dvconf/3dvconf.github.io/2024/author-instructions.md

 OpenReview uses this list of papers for conflict determination in the review process.

 **Step 5**
-Complete paper registration for each of your papers by {{site.data.dates[page.year][0].date}} Pacific Time and paper submission by {{site.data.dates[page.year][1].date}} Pacific Time.
+Complete paper submission by {{site.data.dates[page.year][0].date}} Pacific Time.
-To begin both the registration and submission process, go to the [OpenReview 3DV 2024 submission page](https://openreview.net/group?id=3DV/2024/Conference), make sure you are logged in, click on the "3DV 2024 Conference Submission" button, and then follow the instructions on the form that will appear.
+To begin the submission process, go to the [OpenReview 3DV 2024 submission page](https://openreview.net/group?id=3DV/2024/Conference), make sure you are logged in, click on the "3DV {{page.yea}} Conference Submission" button, and then follow the instructions on the form that will appear.

 <!-- ### Submission Guidelines: